 Ultimately, Tiger Woman, like most wartime Republics, stands or falls on the strength of its action scenes and its cast.
 The cast (more on them below) is much stronger than that of Masked Marvel or Secret Service in Darkest Africa, while the fights, shootouts, and cliffhanger sequences, well-directed by Spencer Bennet and Wallace Grissell, are all on a level with similar scenes in their contemporaries–except for the handful of ludicrous sequences in which we’re supposed to believe that Linda Stirling can repeatedly judo-flip huskies like Fred Graham or Cliff Lyons or spin George J. Lewis around on her shoulders.
 All serial action scenes stretch the suspension of disbelief, but these moments shatter it altogether; fortunately, they’re relatively few in number.

-Most of Stirling’s stunts are handled by Babe DeFreest, while Tom Steele stands in for Allan Lane and Ken Terrell doubles George J. Lewis.
-Stirling presumably had a male double as well for the shoulder-spin and judo-flip bits, but there’s no way of identifying him; Duke Green, as the smallest member of the serial’s stunt team, would be the most likely.
-Green, Fred Graham, Lyons, Dale Van Sickel, Eddie Parker, Bud Wolfe, Bud Geary, and Johnny Daheim also contribute plenty of action work while playing various henchmen.
+Most of Stirling’s stunts are handled by Babe DeFreest, while Tom Steele stands in for Allan Lane and Duke Green doubles George J. Lewis.
+Stirling presumably had a male double as well for the shoulder-spin and judo-flip bits, but there’s no way of identifying him.
+Ken Terrell doubles Duncan Renaldo throughout the serial, as well as Stanley Price and LeRoy Mason in single sequences (my thanks to Ben Gordon for pointing this out in the comments).
+Fred Graham, Lyons, Dale Van Sickel, Eddie Parker, Bud Wolfe, Bud Geary, and Johnny Daheim also contribute plenty of action work while playing various henchmen.
 Some of the chapterplays’ action highlights include the Chapter Two fistfight between Tom Steele and Dale Van Sickel and the shootout that follows it, the shootout in the Tiger Woman’s temple in Chapter Three, and the brawl in the cantina between Steele and Fred Graham in Chapter Six, which is partly shot from the point of view of a killer trying to draw a bead on the battling hero from a balcony above the fray.